sevilzeynali/Tensac/README.md

 You need Python >= 2.6 or >= 3.3

-Yous should install tensorflow 1.4.0
+You should install tensorflow 1.4.0

 This program uses only the CPU and not GPU